-The property has been historically extended by means of a single storey extension constructed to the rear.
-The loft has been historically converted into habitable space.
+The property has been extended by means of a single storey extension constructed to the rear.
+Patio doors have also been formed.
+The valuation assumes necessary certification in respect of the planning permissions, building warrants and completion certificates were issued for these works.